81/14 Model 35 Mortar

-The 81/14 Model 35 Mortar was an Italian World War II infantry mortar.
+The Mortaio da 81 Mod.
+35 was an Italian World War II infantry mortar.
 It was the standard weapon of the Italian Army during the war, of typical Brandt-system construction, but relatively lightweight, with good range and considered very successful.

 The weapon used two kinds of ammunition, a heavy high-explosive shell weighing 6.86 kg and a lighter shell weighing 3.26 kg for long distance fire.

 History

 Development

 The Royal Italian Army during the Great War had employed, alongside the various models of grenade launchers and mortars, the innovative mortar ML 3 inch Stokes.
 In the early thirties the Kingdom of Italy bought the Brandt 81 mm Mle 1927 directly in France, derived from the Stokes, to equip the troops sent to Ethiopia.
 Trials concluded that the Brandt was so great a weapon that, in addition to having a significant commercial success, in a few years was built under license or copied in most of the major countries of the world.
 Even in Italy in fact the company Costruzioni Elettro-Meccaniche di Saronno, in addition to producing the Brandt license, created an improved version, the Mortaio da 81 Mod.
 35, which proved to be the best of the mortars of the Royal Italian Army.

 At the end of the thirties the CEMSA privately developed an enhanced version of Mod.
 35, proposed to the Italian armed forces and on the foreign market, the CEMSA 81 mm L.P.
 (Lunga Portata, or "long-range").
 This piece, which faithfully modeled on the setting of the Mod.
 35, differed especially for the presence of a cooling system of the barrel.